alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 ### Task breakdown
 1. How are the **managed-nodes** reachable?
-- Update the inventory file if needed
+-Update the inventory file if needed
 2. Validate the ansible installation on the **control-node**.
-- Install if needed.
+-Install if needed.
 3. Validate user **a_user**.
 Create ssh keypair if needed.
 4. Validate that **a_user** can login and sudo on the **target1** node.
 Copy ssh-key to the **target1** node.
 5. Create inventory file.